lcasals/Jenkins-File-Processor-Plugin/README.md

 ```
 Replace "C:\\path\\to\\inputFolder\\" with the path to the directory containing the documents you want to validate.
-make sure to include the backslash at the end

 ### Unix Systems
 ```
 pipeline {